Waitaki is at COVID-19 Alert Level 2

 No more than 50 people can be on site at any one time - no spectators where possible.

 Changes to Level 2 mean we will need to take bookings and will only be able to allow 1 person per lane in the Main Pool and up to three family groups in the Learner Pool in order to maintain social distance requirements.

-- We will be running a booking system for 1 hour sessions and request customers be patient and kind to staff and each other.
+- We are running a booking system for 1 hour sessions and request customers be patient and kind to staff and each other.

-Please check our Facebook page for regular updates and call 03 433 0410 to book your swim!
+Please check our Facebook page for regular updates and lane availability and call 03 433 0410 to book your swim!

 Branch libraries in Palmerston, Hampden, Kurow, Ōmarama and Ōtematata

 Branch Libraries are open with Level 2 protocols in place.

 Oamaru Library will be open to the public from Thursday September 9 at 10am.
 Usual opening hours from then:

 - Monday, Tuesday, Wednesday, Friday: 9.30am - 5.30pm

 - Saturday: 9.30am - 12.30pm